 I saw these photos as an opportunity and start using them as Top, pinned post with a title “Fan of the Day”.
 To my surprise more of these submissions started coming in.

-I realized time for validation has come.
-After 2,000 likes I posted photos of my product prototype and mock ups of the packaging with a small blurb featuring a benefit of the product and how it would solve a problem of playing Badminton in the dark.
+I realized the time for validation has come.
+After 2,000 likes I posted photos of my product prototype and mock-ups of the packaging with a small blurb featuring a benefit of the product and how it would solve a problem of playing Badminton in the dark.

-My belief with social media marketing is that if you don’t ask you won’t get.
-So I’m always making it simple and clear to my fans exactly what I want from them, so at the end of each post I would add one of two call to actions.
+My belief in social media marketing is that if you don’t ask you won’t get.
+So I’m always making it simple and clear to my fans exactly what I want from them, so at the end of each post, I would add one of two calls to actions.

-In what colour would you like to see in Badminton Shuttlecock?
-Please, write in comment.
+In what color would you like to see in Badminton Shuttlecock?
+Please, write in the comment.
 I would like to know.
 Or, share if you think this product is awesome and would like to have one?